wp-plugins/updraftplus/readme.txt

 * TWEAK: Some more logging, data-gathering and algorithm-tweaking to especially improve the chances for people with astonishingly slow web hosting, but also tweaks that improve efficiency everywhere, especially for larger backup sets.
 * TWEAK: Migrator plugin now does search+replace after each table (instead of after them all)
 * TWEAK: Clean up temporary files earlier where safe+possible (can lower disk space requirements)
+* TWEAK: Re-scan of known sets now removes those known to be gone from the list
+* TWEAK: Made a few things use AJAX instead of full page loads

 = 1.6.2 - 05/11/2013 =
 * FIX: Prevent PHP fatal error on some database restores